ArkerLabs/event-sourcing-nestjs/README.md

 ## Example
 You can find a working example using the Materialized View pattern [here](https://github.com/ArkerLabs/event-sourcing-nestjs-example).

+Also a working example with Nest aggregates working [here](https://github.com/Nytyr/nest-cqrs-eventsourcing-example).

 ## TODOs
 * Use snapshots, so we can reconstruct the aggregates faster.